Bridging the Divide: Research Survey | Inclusive Leadership Lab

 When special education and general education leadership teams operate in silos, students with disabilities pay the price.
 Resources are misaligned.
 Professional development is disconnected.
 Accountability is shared in name only.

-This study exists because the research on trust between these two leadership groups is nearly nonexistent.
+This study exists because the research on trust between these two leadership groups is limited.
 We know what happens when collaboration fails.
-We do not yet have a national picture of why it fails or what conditions make it possible.
+We do not yet have a national picture of why it fails, or what conditions make it possible.

 This survey is the first step toward that picture.
 The findings will be published and shared widely with the field to support better structures, better conversations, and better outcomes for students.